flojoy-ai/studio/blocks/HARDWARE/PROTOCOLS/CAN/BUS/CANABLE_CONNECT/example.md

 This example shows how to send a frame to a CAN bus using the CANable USB-to-CAN adapter.
 The application sends a first frame intended to indicate the start of a test on our system.
 Subsequently, our application sends a burst of messages and then sends a frame to indicate the end of the test.

-This application uses an `SLCAN_CONNECT` block to establish a connection to the CAN bus, but this connection could be replaced by any other connection.
-For example, the `PCAN_CONNECT` block could be used instead.
+This application uses an `CANABLE_CONNECT` block to establish a connection to the CAN bus, but this connection could be replaced by any other connection.
+For example, the `PEAK_CONNECT` block could be used instead.